St Mary's Church, Guildford: Design

 In 1825 the chancel was shortened to allow for the adjacent Quarry Street to be widened.
-In 1862 St Mary’s was restored by Thomas Goodchild (died 1885) when the stonework was renewed and the gallery removed.
-Goodchild's restoration did not eliminate the 11th- and 12th-century fabric of this ancient parish church.
+In 1862 St Mary's was restored by Thomas Goodchild (died 1885) when the stonework was renewed and the gallery removed.
+Goodchild's restoration did not eliminate the 11th- and 12th-century fabric of the ancient parish church.
 The whole of the exterior of the walling (excepting that of the tower and the east wall, which is of chalk) has been encased with flint, and all the buttresses are Victorian except one.
-The East window is by William Holland and shows The Nativity, the Baptism, the Crucifixion, the Resurrection and Ascension of our Lord.
-The West window of the north aisle is by the Royal Bavarian Art Institute for Stained Glass and dates from about 1850.
-The font is Victorian and has a square bowl of clunch with scalloped under-edge, resting on a chamfered square stem and four small stone shafts with scalloped capitals and moulded bases.
+The east window is by William Holland and shows the Nativity, Baptism, Crucifixion, the Resurrection and Ascension of Jesus Christ.
+The west window of the north aisle is by the Royal Bavarian Art Institute for Stained Glass and dates from about 1850.
+The baptismal font is Victorian and has a square bowl of clunch with scalloped under-edge, resting on a chamfered square stem and four small stone shafts with scalloped capitals and moulded bases.
 The pulpit, which was added by Goodchild, is of stone and marble and replaced one from the 17th-century.